Sport & Recreation Administration

-The Recreation Administration Programs offer a Bachelor (BARA) and a Master of Arts in Recreation Administration (MARA) degree.
-The undergraduate degree program has been one of 80+ National Recreation and Park Association accredited programs since 2000 and strives to prepare students to become Certified Park and Recreation Professionals.
-Recreation Administration degrees offered at the University of Mississippi combine traditional classroom education with service learning-based interdisciplinary approaches which prepare students to become professionals in a variety of recreation, leisure, tourism, and sport settings.
+The Sport and Recreation Administration Programs offer a Bachelor (BASRA) and a Master of Science or M.S. in Sport and Recreation Administration degree.
+The undergraduate degree program since 2000 has been accredited by the Council for Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT/NRPA).
+The Sport and Recreation Administration degrees offered at the University of Mississippi combine traditional classroom education with service-learning interdisciplinary approaches to provide a quality academic setting to learn and prepare for an exciting profession.

-We will offer Mississippi’s foremost service-learning based recreation education focused on matriculating qualified students prepared for careers that improve the health and quality of life for all people and contemporary knowledge of the business and administration of sport and recreation.
+We will offer Mississippi’s foremost service-learning based sport and recreation education focused on matriculating qualified students prepared for certifications leading to careers that improve the health and quality of life for all people and contemporary knowledge of the business and administration of sport and recreation.

-The degree programs in Recreation Administration provide an experiential education that prepares present and future recreation professionals for careers that improve the health and quality of life for all people.
+The degree programs in Sport and Recreation Administration provide a contemporary experiential education that prepares present and future recreation professionals for careers that improve the health and quality of life for all people.

 This mission is achieved by:

 - Maintaining an accredited (National Recreation and Park Association/COPART) undergraduate curriculum.

 - Providing education that prepares students to become Certified Park and Recreation Professionals and Certified Park and Recreation Executives.